Skip to main content

 Single Sign On

-Arize supports Single Sign-On via SAML2.
+Arize AX supports Single Sign-On via SAML2.
 Configure your Identity Provider with the following information about the Arize Service:

 • SSO URL / ACS (Assertion Consumer Service) : https://app.arize.com/auth/v2/saml